 I hope very soon to be able to speak.

-* In case you wondered, no this is isn’t a typo on our part!
+* In case you wondered, no this is isn’t a typo on my part!

 Cumberland Pacquet, and Ware’s Whitehaven Advertiser 21 September 1785

 Northampton Mercury 25 April 1785